GordonBGood/elmplus-docs/RFC-FirExt.md

 ### **Add a `LinearArray` Type to the Language**

 By itself, this is an immutable content array where it contains elements all of the same Type just as for lists and the current persistent `Array` implementation, but can be used with other features so it can be modified in a structured way using similar techniques to how `STArray` works in GHC Haskell.
 Alternately, it may be considered to use compiler magic to do in-place mutation when the array to be changed is never referenced again after the modification call.
+These arrays will also support automatic elision of array index bounds checks when it can be proved that the index is within bounds (lifting the bounds check ouside of inner loops).

 ### **Add a `Change` Type to the Language**

 This is just a different name for the `ST` type in GHC Haskell and is required to do modification without side effects by running a "Real World" value through the calculation chain for functions to produce a new "frozen" value.
+With Linear Array's above supporting mutation in place when they are last used, this type is not necessary for arrays and would only be used for the Fir equivalent to the `STRef` type in Haskell.
+There would be a matching `runChange` function available to run the monadic chain of mutations/"side effects" and unwrap  the wrapped `Changeable` type to produce its final contents.

-### **Add a `Changing` Type to the Language**
+### **Add a `Changing` Type to the Language - NO LONGER PROPOSED**

-This is just a wrapper type for any type that has been "thawed" so that it can be modified by an `AndThenable` chain of functions.
+This was proposed to just be a wrapper type for any type that has been "thawed" so that it can be modified by an `AndThenable` chain of functions.
 In this way, it is conceivable to modify any, even primitive, Type's to do low level system programming types of work.
+This is considered now to be unnecessary since linear arrays (and other "persistent data structures") can be modified in place when known to be "last-used" (also including the "Mod Cons" optimization), and it is likely that any lower level use would be relegated to the Foreign Function Interface (FFI - which may include the ability to emit C code when this is necessary...).

-### **Add a `ChangingIndexable` Type to the Language**
+### **Add a `ChangingIndexable` Type to the Language - NO LONGER PROPOSED**

 This is a wrapper type for any indexable type such as a `LinearArray` that can be "thawed" to be changeable or "frozen" back to its original form.
 "Thawing" and "Freezing" will have both safe versions that make a copy of the original or unsafe forms that allow modification in-place.
+As per the immediate above, with many/most/all data structures modifyable in-place when they are "last-used", there would be no need for this feature.

 ### **Fix the Process Module to Support Multi-Processing**

-The Elm standard core package contains some partial implementations of this, but they are unusable since although a concurrent Process can be started, it cannot return any results cross-Process other than for Process's that are have access to core facilities, not accessible to user code.
+The Elm standard core package contains some partial implementations of this, but they are unusable since although a concurrent Process can be started, it cannot return any results cross-Process other than for Process's that have access to core facilities, not accessible to user code.
 This proposes implementing a full multi-Process facility much as the current documentation for "Process" proposes in order to support multi-Processing with user programmable communication through Process mailboxes; this could also support some sort of "async/await" interface for easy use of the feature.

 ## Changes that Require Compiler Changes